mre/endler.dev/content/2025/choosing-rust/index.md

 The license fear is often brought up by people who don't understand how open source licensing works or it might just be FUD.

 [MIT code is still compatible with GPL code](https://interoperable-europe.ec.europa.eu/licence/compatibility-check/GPL-2.0%20/MIT) and you can use both of them in the same project without issues.
-It's just that the end product (the thing you deliver to your users, i.e. binary executables) are now covered by GPL because of its virality.
+It's just that the end product (the thing you deliver to your users, i.e. binary executables) is now covered by GPL because of its virality.

 > "It's just developers being bored and wanting to work with shiny new languages"